prebid/prebid.github.io/dev-docs/modules/gdprEnforcement.md

     enforceVendor: true,
         vendorExceptions: ["firstPartyBidder"]
       }]
+    ```

-4) Turn off restriction of Purpose 1: don't enforce either the user's DeviceAccess consent or their per-vendor selection.
+4. Turn off restriction of Purpose 1: don't enforce either the user's DeviceAccess consent or their per-vendor selection.

+    ```javascript
       ...
       rules: [{
         purpose: "storage",
         enforcePurpose: false,
         enforceVendor: false
       }]
+    ```

-5) Allow the user to suppress analtyics provider A, but make an exception for analytics provider B.
+5. Allow the user to suppress analtyics provider A, but make an exception for analytics provider B.

+    ```javascript
       ...
       rules: [{
         purpose: "measurement",